mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Two thousand paces," he repeated out loud.
 "Can't be much father."

-He looked up at the leaves and branches dancing along the dark purple sky above him as he listened to the breeze, hoping to hear some hint of a fallen tree or the soft footsteps of his mysterious savior.
-But only the cold of the wind spoke to him, and it was speaking well.
-He held tighter to the black coat that Setre had given him and wondered at her motives.
-Maybe she really was a trying to help him survive.
+He looked upward at the leaves and branches dancing along the deep purple sky above him as he listened to the breeze, hoping to hear some hint of a fallen tree or the soft footsteps of his mysterious savior.
+But only the cold wind spoke to him.
+He held tighter to the black coat that Setre had put on his body, shuddered at the memory of her body against his.
+Though he knew what had happened to him was real, it felt like a dream, as if his mind had distanced itself from reality to keep moving on with life.

-<!-- left off -->

-He came across a tree with a copper coil set into its trunk, just like the ones he'd seen with Setre. _I must be near.
-What are they for?_ He wanted to take a closer look, but he worried that Setre might be right behind him, so he continued further.
+He came across a tree with a coil set into its trunk, just like the ones he'd seen when Setre was taking him in. _I must be near wherever I'm supposed to go.
+What are these coils for?_ He took a closer look at the sap-covered copper spiral, imagined the years of experience it must have taken to make something metallic look so perfectly organized. _Probably some old maman and hae trinkets_, he thought to himself.

-He took only a few steps before he found himself facing a giant obstacle.
-He followed it left and right, and made out the shape of a giant fallen tree thrusting its behemoth roots toward the sky, and he knew he'd come to his destination.
-Against the roots, he rested himself and gazed into the darkness from where he had fled.
+Amidst the quiet observation he sighed and felt the exhaustion he'd gathered that morning catching up to him.
+So he rested himself below the coil and gazed into the darkness from where he had fled.

-"Damn this cold," He whispered to himself.
-He curled up into himself, his body shivering from exposure, but it was only temporary relief.
-He tried retracing the events of last night in his head.
-He remembered Setre injecting something into him, and a feeling of panicked euphoria.
-A knot grew in his stomach. _All my dreams...
-Did I want it?
-No, what am I saying..._
+"Damn this cold," he whispered to himself.
+He curled up into himself, his body shivering from exposure, but it was only a temporary relief. _I wonder if Setre is searching for me_.
+His thoughts meandered to the memories of her face, closed and sinking into his shoulder.
+The feeling of panic and confusion and euphoria. _Did I want it to happen?_ he asked. _Did I enjoy it?_ A knot grew in his stomach.

-A different kind of headache had set in, and he pushed on his eyes to ease the pain.
-Liffa came into his imagination - strapped into a train without rails, flying beyond the edge of the sky.
-He wondered if thi was being treated well, if Fajro really was using hae life to bargain with the senate.
+"Liffa, Melna," he spoke to the wind as if they were listening.
+"I've broken our oath."
+A tear began to fall down his cheek.
+The first he'd had time to shed.
+"Melna, you must understand I..." he gasped for an explanation but he knew he had none.
+Who would believe him?
+Who could possibly understand what's happened here?
+He thought of Liffa, wondered if thi was being treated well or if Fajro really was using hae life to bargain with the senate.
 Maybe Melna was doing better.
-She always remained cool and composed when the rest of the world teetered above a cliff of mindless panic.
-He loved that about her.
+She always remained composed while the rest of the world was teetering at the edge of madness.

-_Would they understand?
-Would they accept what I've done?_

-_Maybe I do belong here..._

-Behind him, Kipnu heard quiet and quick footsteps approaching.
-He quickly got up to his feet and ducked behind a tree, waiting for the footsteps to approach before he decided his next move.
+Kipnu heard quick footsteps approaching behind him, and he quickly stood up and covered his brightly-lit body.

-"Kipnu," the maman quietly called him.

-He could faintly see the silhouette of the one who had helped him.
-It was that same familiar voice of the veiled figure, but the veil had been removed and he recognized who it was.

-"Casra?"
-He whispered to hae.

-Kipnu was immeasurably relieved to see a familiar face, even if only an acquaintance.
+"Kipnu?" a maman called his name.
+He'd half-expected Setre, or the faceless maman who congratulated him, but he could immediately tell this person was a stranger.
+There was a distinct tone to hae voice: warm and earnest and full, and not so saccharine as many were.
+Thi passed by him, looking around, but didn't notice him standing a few paces away.
+He watched as thi circled around the area and placed hae hands on a tree that grew diagonally from the ground.
+Hae hands came to hae chest and clutched to hae robe, and as thi opened the laps a blue light appeared against the tree.
+He could see that the trunk was fractured and the branches were holding on above them.

+He hesitated, but he knew he should say something.
+"I'm not here for trouble," he said, walking slowly from the tree.
+He maintained the distance between them.

 "Kipnu, you've made it!" thi said.
-"Come now, under the fallen tree."
+"Come in, come in.
+We have much to–"

+"No," he stopped hae.
+"I'm not going anywhere until I know what's going on here.
+Who are you?
+How do you know that maman that sent me here?"

+<!-- left off -->

 They walked no more than fifty paces before coming to the base of a massive tree with another copper coil on it.
 Casra cleared some leaves from the base and opened a wooden door that had just enough space to fit one person at a time, beckoning for Kipnu to follow hae down into the warmly-lit space below.
 He looked around and saw a home.
 A sort of cooking area to the left, a large bed at the far end, and a hand-made table in the center where Linyu was lighting a third lantern.
 He squatted down in reflex to cover himself, but Casra had already prepared him a set of kelp cloths and stood at the entrance helping him get into them.
 He found them quite warm – warmer than he suspected.